GlareDB/glaredb.github.io/docs/about/why-glaredb.md

 Connecting GlareDB to a PostgreSQL database:

+{: .important}

-> **Note**: This only needs to be done once. `pg_db` will be recognized as a
+> This only needs to be done once. `pg_db` will be recognized as a data source
-> data source for future sessions and queries, unless it is explicitly removed.
+> for future sessions and queries, unless it is explicitly removed.

 ```sql
 CREATE EXTERNAL DATABASE pg_db